Dee smiling in front of a bookcase

 Autism – the lived experience of a parent of autistic kids.

-Dee Thomson is our Leap in!
+Dee Thomson is the Leap in!
 Learning and Development Specialist and a neuro-divergent mum parenting two autistic children.
 We recently asked her to answer some of our Members’ most commonly asked questions about autism.

 What should I do if I think my child is autistic?